coralhl/salt-master-docker/README.md

 variables in a single file.
 This will save you from writing a potentially long docker run command.
 Alternatively you can use docker-compose.

-Below you can find a list with the available options that can be used to customize your `docker-salt-master` installation.
+Below you can find a list with the available options that can be used to customize your `salt-master-docker` installation.

 | Parameter                                                                                                                             | Description                                                                                                                                                                                                                                                 |